-Through the Portland Insights Survey, the City of Portland will conduct a survey (quantitative data) one year and gather feedback through focus group discussions (qualitative data) the next year.
+Through the Portland Insights Survey, the City of Portland conducts a survey (quantitative data) one year and gather feedback through focus-group discussions (qualitative data) the next year.
 This approach allows us to understand the perspectives of all Portlanders in a nuanced way.
 We are working with the Regional Research Institute at Portland State University to design and conduct the survey and the discussions.

-In addition to an English version, the survey and focus group questions will be translated into Spanish, Russian, Vietnamese, Chinese, and Ukrainian, which are the five most spoken, non-English languages in Portland.
+In addition to an English version, the survey questions are translated into Spanish, Russian, Vietnamese, Chinese, and Ukrainian, which are the five most spoken, non-English languages in Portland.
 The quantitative survey will be available online, on paper, and via phone by request.

-Currently, we are working with the Regional Research Institute at Portland State University to design and conduct the first round of the quantitative survey.
-We are using a hybrid approach, which consists of a randomized, mail survey and an opt-in survey option for historically underrepresented communities.
+We used a hybrid approach, which consisted of a randomized, mail survey and an opt-in survey option for historically underrepresented communities to recruit survey participants.

 - Community Engagement Liaison Services (CELs)